 Also encouraging is the fact that their dividends increased at a compound annual growth rate (CAGR) of 14% since 2008.
 That’s nothing to sneeze at.
 Despite the lower flow of oil through their pipelines, their dividends are safe.

 Meanwhile, the future looks bright for Enbridge, with plenty of growth and pipeline expansion ahead.
 That should give it the fuel to continue growing its dividend, which it has done for the past 25 years.

-If you want to swing oil stocks to buy 2020, make sure you have the best swing trading strategy.
+If you want to swing oil stocks to buy in 2022, make sure you have the best swing trading strategy.
 Swing trading isn’t for the faint of heart right now.

 Let’s Talk EBITDA

-When deciding which oil stocks to buy 2020, pay attention to the company’s EBITDA or earnings before interest, taxes, depreciation and amortization.
+When deciding which oil stocks to buy in 2022, pay attention to the company’s EBITDA or earnings before interest, taxes, depreciation and amortization.